xwmx/nb/README.md

 ```
 Usage:
-  notes add [<note>]
+  notes add [<note>] [--type <type>]

+Options:
+  --type  The file extension for the note file type [default: 'md'].

 Description:
-  Create a new Markdown-formatted note.
-Any arguments passed to `add` are
+  Create a new note.
+Any arguments passed to `add` are written to the note
-  written to the note file.
-When no arguments are passed, a new note file is
+  file.
+When no arguments are passed, a new note file is opened with
-  opened with `$EDITOR`.
+  `$EDITOR`, currently set to 'vim'.

 Examples:
   notes add